 In the summer of 1874, the Hetty Taylor

-, on course to Escanaba from Milwaukee, ran into a sudden squall.
-Details about the encounter are scarce, but it is clear the heavy weather proved too powerful for the ship and her crew.
+, on course to Escanaba from Milwaukee, light, ran into a sudden squall.
+Details about the encounter are scarce, but it is clear the heavy weather proved too powerful for the ship and crew.
 The ship capsized about five miles off of Sheboygan.
-The crew managed to escape in a small boat and rowed safely to shore.
+The crew (master C,M, Causland and four crew members) managed to escape in a small boat and rowed safely to shore.